Provincetown Public Schools: High school closure

 In 2010 the school regionalization planning committee recommended to close Provincetown High, move elementary grades into the building, and have only preschool at the former Veterans Memorial Elementary.

 In 2010, the school committee voted unanimously to phase out the high school students in Provincetown High School due to declining enrollment.
 High-school students who live in Provincetown are now redistricted to attend Nauset Regional High School (of Nauset Public Schools).
 Other area options include Sturgis Charter Public School and Cape Cod Regional Technical High School.
 PHS had one of the smallest high school enrollments in the country its last two years.

 By 2012 the 9th and 10th grade students were already moved to Nauset Regional while 11th and 12th grade students remained at Provincetown High.
 In 2012 there were 14 students enrolled, all female, for grades 11 and 12.
 Provincetown High School's last senior class graduated on June 7, 2013.
 The final Senior class numbered eight.

-K-8 era
+K-8 Current Era

-In 2014 the K-8 School had 109 students.
-In 2019 it had 125 students.
-That year superintendent Beth Singer retired.

-By 2018 the school had 125 students.